 Remove affected foliage; later maturing foliage will be healthy.

 Soil: Leeks like a slightly acidic soil pH of about 6.0 to 6.8, although they will tolerate more alkaline soils.
+Since you're growing leeks for their leaves, you'll want a rich soil, with lots of organic matter.
+You may also want to add a balanced fertilizer when transplanting.

 Planting: You can start leeks from seeds or from transplants.
 In cold climates, seed can be started indoors, 8--12 weeks before your last spring frost.
 Move outdoors when temperatures begin to stay above 40 degrees F. Harden them off slowly, for about 7 days, before transplanting in the garden.